The author is a guitarist and bassist with over 35 years of experience as a musician.

 Epiphone LP Special II

-With its single-cutaway design, rosewood fingerboard, hot Epiphone 700T humbuckers and Tune-o-matic style bridge this thing is a great budget Les Paul, and a solid choice for beginners.
+The Epiphone LP Special II is my top pick in my article on the best electric guitars for beginners, and it makes sense to mention it here.
+I love Les Pauls for metal, and I play one myself.
+With its single-cutaway design, hot Epiphone 700T humbuckers, and Tune-o-Matic style bridge this thing is a great budget Les Paul and a solid choice for beginners.

 Hear the Epiphone Les Paul Special II